 Passive microwave instruments, including the Special Sensor Microwave Imager (SSM/I) and the Advanced Microwave Scanning Radiometer-Earth Observing System (AMSR-E), can detect surface soil freeze or thaw based on brightness temperatures -- a measure of the radiation emitted by an object.
 The large contrast between the brightness temperatures of water and those of ice makes it possible for scientists to distinguish between freezing and thawing conditions.

 "Knowing when the freeze cycle starts in autumn and when thawing begins in spring helps us see whether the thaw season is getting shorter or longer, which can help us predict changes in the active layer thickness," said Zhang.
-Data from both sensors are archived and distributed by the National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).
+Data from both sensors are archived and distributed by NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).